Calcaneus: want to learn more about it?

 Continue your learning

-Now that you have learned about the calcaneus, you can now dive deeper into the rest of the bones of the foot, starting with the talus.
+Now that you have learned about the calcaneus, you can now dive deeper by taking a look at the joints of the foot.